-On November 28, 2022, the Company completed the Park Lawn Missouri Acquisition, which comprised of substantially all of the assets of Park Lawn Funeral Home and Memorial Park Cemetery & Green Lawn Cemetery, Park Lawn Northland Chapel and Glenridge Cemetery in Kansas City and Liberty, Missouri, further expanding the Company's footprint in the Kansas City metropolitan market with the addition of one on-site, one stand-alone funeral home and one stand-alone cemetery.
-The Park Lawn Missouri Acquisition was financed through the Credit Facility and available cash on hand.
+On November 28, 2022, the Company completed its acquisition of substantially all of the assets of Park Lawn Funeral Home and Memorial Park Cemetery & Green Lawn Cemetery, Park Lawn Northland Chapel and Glenridge Cemetery in Kansas City and Liberty, Missouri, further expanding the Company's footprint in the Kansas City metropolitan market with the addition of one on-site, one stand-alone funeral home and one stand-alone cemetery.
+The acquisition was financed through the Credit Facility and available cash on hand.